gristlabs/grist-help/help/en/docs/record-cards.md

 ## Editing a Record Card's Layout

 You can edit a record card's layout from the [Raw Data](raw-data.md) page.
+This new layout will apply to any new card widgets using the same table as source data.
 Click the card icon to open.

 ![record-cards-edit-layout](images/record-cards/record-cards-edit-layout.png)

 You can drag and drop fields to rearrange, resize and add/delete fields from the view.
 Learn more about [editing card layouts](widget-card.md#editing-card-layout).

 ![record-cards-edit-layout-2](images/record-cards/record-cards-edit-layout-2.png)

-Additionally, layouts saved for record cards become the default layout for card widgets added to pages in the future.

 ## Disabling a Record Card